poline3939/poline3939.github.io/_pages/about.md

 * I received my Bachelor’s Degree in [Chien-Shiung Wu College](https://wjx.seu.edu.cn/wjxen/), [Southeast University](https://www.seu.edu.cn/english/).
 My undergraduate research supervisor is Prof. [Chuan Zhang](https://scholar.google.com/citations?user=iWOmEqMAAAAJ&hl=en).

 # Recent News
+* Nov 2020.
+Happy to be selected as a volunteer of NeurIPS 2020!
 * Oct 2020.
 One paper was accepted by IEEE Transactions on Wireless Communication.
-My first first-author Transaction!
 * Aug 2020.
 I presented our work "Complete Dictionary Learning via <i>ℓ</i><sub>p</sub>-norm Maximization" at UAI 2020 (Virtual) [[Video]](https://www.youtube.com/watch?v=7ybIy1ztwHg&list=PLTrdDEfEeShmhkbbCtmaPst7f7CFll0kc&index=11).
 * July 2020.
-I was serving as a volunteer of ICML 2020.
+I was served as a volunteer of ICML 2020.
 * June 2020.
 One paper was selected as the cover for the Journal of Communications and Information Networks.
 * May 2020.
 One paper was accepted by UAI 2020.
 * April 2020.
 I was served as a volunteer of ICLR 2020.
 * Feb   2020.
 One paper was accepted by  IEEE Transactions on Vehicular Technology.